kokleong98/aura-setup/README.md

 # Disclaimers
 This unofficial guide is based on my personal experience on aura staking and I am not associated with Aurora nor its associates.
 The provided contents comes with no warranty.
-You may freely use and modify the software according on your needs.
+You may freely use and modify the software according to your needs.

 # aura-setup